 “Many manufacturing companies in our state have job openings with good salaries, but they can’t fill them because too many workers haven’t had the opportunity to learn the skills they need to take on those jobs.
 We need to fix this,” said Senator Gillibrand.
-“I’m proud to introduce bipartisan legislation to make sure tech-ed classes are teaching students how to use the latest high-tech tools, like 3D printers, that manufacturing companies expect them to know how to use.
+“I’m proud to introduce new bipartisan legislation to make sure tech-ed classes are teaching students how to use the latest high-tech tools, like 3D printers, that manufacturing companies expect them to know how to use.
 Our students should be able to take many different paths in order to get a good job and earn a good salary, and this bill would help equip more students with the skills they need to get on a path toward good-paying high-tech jobs when they graduate high school.”

 This investment in vocational education would give more students the technical skills needed for good-paying jobs, providing hands-on learning experiences for students to use high-tech industrial tools to create and innovate.
-This approach to technical education will offer more opportunities to inspire the next generation of manufacturing workers and entrepreneurs.
-This bill, as well as a broader reauthorization of federal CTE programs, will help promote to career and technical education to set more students up for success by preparing them for the jobs of the future.
+This approach to technical education would offer more opportunities to inspire the next generation of manufacturing workers and entrepreneurs.
+This bill, as well as a broader reauthorization of federal CTE programs, would help promote career and technical education to set more students up for success by preparing them for the jobs of the future.

 Importance of Career and Technical Education (CTE)

 - CTE programs at the high school and community college level provide hands-on training and education for in-demand, good-paying jobs in a variety of industries from manufacturing to health care to computer programming.